Enrollment procedure for non European Union students

 - For pre-enrollment in a master's degree program (postgraduate degree -2 years):

 - study diploma achieved at a foreign University;

 - the transcript of records, awarded by the University, detailing exams passed and marks

 - detailed program (syllabus) for each course.

-All documents must be officially translated into Italian and made legal; the Italian Embassy/Consulate will issue the "Dichiarazione di Valore in loco", a document which provides information about the Higher Educational System in your Country and compares the qualification level with the Italian Higher Educational System .
+All documents must be officially translated into Italian and made legal (see also further readings on the right section); the Italian Embassy/Consulate will issue the "Dichiarazione di Valore in loco", a document which provides information about the Higher Educational System in your Country and compares the qualification level with the Italian Higher Educational System .

 -The transcript of records and the syllabus can be accepted also in English